framely/community/docs/reference/providers/postgrest.md

 #### Media
 When you send pictures to a user, you actually send the URLs of the pictures in [rich messages](../channels/universalmessage.md#rich-message).
 By setting input type to media, you just need to upload pictures and the URLs of pictures will be stored in cells automatically.

-For example, there is a slot called _photo_ of which input type is media on Framely.
+For example, there is a slot called _photo_ of which input type is media on OpenCUI.
 In its corresponding column in back office, you can upload a picture and view the picture in the table.

 ![media](/images/provider/postgrest/media.png)